 Here are a couple of tutorials for cleaning makeup brushes to help them help you; a deep cleaning option as well as a quick spot cleaning option:

 You should deep clean your brushes at least every 2 weeks.
 If you’re skin is oily, deep clean your face brushes once a week.
 I’ve been intrigued with Sigma’s brush cleaning mat for awhile but never bought it.
-Then it happened one night… I was making coconut chicken bites, got out my pyramid pan, and it struck me!
-This thing could totally be a dupe for the brush cleaning mat!
-We will refer to the pan for the remainder of the tutorial as your brush mat. 😉
+Then it happened one night… I was making coconut chicken bites with my pyramid pan and it struck me!
+This thing (the pyramid pan) could totally be a brush cleaning mat dupe!

 So here we go, get ready to see your brushes return to their original beauty!